MasterAir/Corndel-DE-workshop-01-Learner/README.md

 | ![adventure](/images/adventure.png) |
 |:--:|

-7. Once logged in, expand the `Tables` on the left hand side and right click on the `customer` table and select `Select Top 100 rows`.
+7. Once logged in, expand the `Tables` on the left-hand side and right-click on the `customer` table and select `Select Top 100 rows`.
 This populates your code window with SQL and runs it so that you see the customer data.

 | ![query](/images/query.png) |
 |:--:|

-> ℹ️ In larger organisations, a data engineer may be less likely to create resources for live production use and instead it would be the responsibility of more specialised roles such as DevOps engineers or cloud architects.
+> ℹ️ In larger organisations, a data engineer may be less likely to create resources for live production use and instead, it would be the responsibility of more specialised roles such as DevOps engineers or cloud architects.
 These professionals often have deeper expertise in managing production environments, ensuring high availability, scalability, and compliance with regulatory requirements.
 However, it is still a useful skill to build resources in development environments, but remember, these are not suited for production due to security risks.
 For production, stringent security measures are necessary to protect sensitive data and comply with industry standards.
 This includes implementing strong firewall rules, data encryption (both in transit and at rest), and regular access and activity audits.
 For a detailed guide on best practices, particularly for a production setup, refer to: [Azure SQL Database Security Best Practices](https://learn.microsoft.com/en-gb/azure/azure-sql/database/security-best-practice?view=azuresql).

 <a id="tools"></a>